The Path of the VirusLast updated August 17th 2020, 12:30:52am

 The worst-case scenario is one where your immune system sends cells beyond the lungs, potentially bringing the uncontrolled inflammation elsewhere.
 These immune cells and their production of cytokines can start attacking other organs and lead to multiple organ failure.
 In this case, death can occur.

 But we should emphasize again: this happens in only a small share of cases.
 Most people have mild or moderate infection and the body’s innate immune response or the adaptive response successfully protects you against the virus.
 And even in severe cases, the science of treatment is improving all the time.
 There is a tremendous amount of active research on COVID-19 treatment options, and more innovations are coming online all the time.
 Many people who get very, very sick do go on to recover.

-Stage 4: Recovery & Immunity
+Step 4: Recovery & Immunity

-To understand a bit more about how immunity works — what we know and what we don’t — head over to the Immunity Explainer.
+To understand a bit more about how immunity works — what we know and what we don’t — head over to the immunity explainer.